-Curtains are essential in a house, they serve the purpose of blocking off the light and providing you with needed privacy, but they are also one of the ways in which you can elevate your space if done right.
-Curtains play a massive part in the design of a room.
+Curtains are essential in a house, providing light, privacy and aesthetic, so it’s important to measure curtains to get the right look.
+They play a massive part in the design of a room.
 For example, sometimes a window can get in the way of your ideal design plan, but with the correct curtains, you can work your way around the window’s awkward positioning in your space.
 Other times, the windows and their view can be the selling point of your bedroom, but they won’t matter if the curtain doesn’t pair nicely with the frame.
 So, follow the guide and let the view be the second thing that impresses your friends.

 Step 1: Choose between Curtain Pole or Curtain Track